Popular

 Bigstock

-One of the most common reasons candidates get rejected after a job interview is that they don't provide enough relevant, tangible examples of what they've done in their current/previous job that would be relevant to the position they are seeking.
+One of the most common reasons candidates are rejected after a job interview is that they don't provide enough relevant, tangible examples of what they've done in their current or previous jobs that would be relevant to the position they are seeking.

-When you're looking for a new job, you need to provide specific concrete examples of the competencies listed on a job description—whether it is problem-solving, influencing, taking initiative, or managing change.
+When you're looking for a new job, you need to provide specific, concrete examples of the competencies listed in a job description—whether it is problem-solving, influencing, taking initiative, or managing change.

 A lot of job seekers will give generic examples or just talk about what they've done—but without mentioning specific accomplishments.
 You could be very good at your current job, but if you struggle to effectively demonstrate your expertise and value in a job interview, you may miss out on your next career opportunity.

-Here are a few tips to help you overcome any blocks you might have about talking about your achievements:
+Here are a few tips to help you overcome any blocks you might have when talking about your achievements in job interviews.

 Discussing Accomplishments Isn't Bragging